Kenny Rogers (1938-2020): Listen to the country music legend’s five best songs

 Sweet Music Man (1977)

 Although sung by Rogers, the lyrics follow a woman witnessing her lover, a “heck of a singer and powerful man”, devote himself to his career and everything else, but never her.
-The song’s production balances a country music sound along with a synth-based music, demonstrative of Rogers’ aim to appeal to listeners of both country and pop music.
+The song’s production balances a country music sound along with a synth-based one, demonstrative of Rogers’ aim to appeal to listeners of both country and pop music.

 I Don’t Need You (1981)